-While events and gatherings are being postponed or canceled, creating your own garden or growing a container garden can be the relaxing escape you need.
+While life right now may not seem "normal", creating your own garden or growing a container garden can be the relaxing escape you need.
 Whether you have a backyard vegetable garden, plant in containers or enjoy flowers, gardening has many benefits and is a great activity for you, your family and your health.

 Gardening and being in nature gives your brain a rest from all the emails, texts and social media notifications.
 With so much stimuli, we get mental fatigue, which can be a sign of depression.
 Studies have shown that gardening and planting is one of the least stressful hobbies and can help improve depression.
 As a bonus, gardening also engages all the senses.
 So take a break from news and technology, get outside, absorb some vitamin D and get planting!